benovard/d3_opioid_overdoses_visualization/process.md

 cousin of mine was arrested for stealing opiods to fulfill his addiction.
 Opioids are very addictive, often users will become dependent on them.
 We are interested in visualizing how many people are prescribed opioids and the impact they have on the United States.
+We also would like to see if weather has an impact on opioid prescriptions/overdoses.
 It will be fascinating to see how opioid dependency has either increased or decreased by state and overdoses amongst those users.
 Additionally, this visualization will allow users to dive into our visualizations and